Detective Comics #27, May 1939, "The Case of the Chemical Syndicate"

 Detective Comics #50, April 1941, "The Case of the Three Devils"

-giving Batman and Robin headaches.
-Detective work leads the duo
+and Robin headaches.
+Detective work leads the duo to

-to the trio's clock-tower hideout, where they wait for the returning
+the trio's clock-tower hideout, where they wait for the

 To save Batman's life, Robin has to cause one Devil to fall to his death.
 There are other stories where he throws a slingshot pellet at someone and causes them to die.
 You'd think causing a death would be traumatic to a child, but, in his first appearance, he takes a picture of Boss Zucco killing the man who killed his parents, so maybe his psychology was permanently warped by that.
 Think of that, the next time you hear someone talk about how comparatively well-adjusted Dick Grayson is.